mtd1278/malloc/README.md

 directory.
 5. Implement realloc and calloc.

 6. You must also benchmark your four implementations of an allocator against the standard system call malloc().
 Design and develop a suite of programs and capture execution time for your four implementations of the arena allocator and compare their performance against the same programs using malloc().
-At a minimum your suite of tests must evaluate based on:
+At a minimum your suite of tests must evaluate the programs based on:
 * Performance
+* Relative comparision of number of splits and heap growth
-* Heap
+* Heap fragmentation
 * Max heap size
 7. A report must be generated with the findings.
 At a minimum the report must contain:
 * Executive summary